regl-project/regl-gallery/README.md

-# regl-examples
+# regl-gallery

-examples for the functional webgl framework regl
+Gallery of examples for the functional webgl framework regl.